Fair Oaks Capital ETFs - Replacement: Dividend Declaration

 PR Newswire

-The following amendment has been made to the Dividend Declaration announcement released on 16 January 2025 at 10:24:00.
-Amendment to record date, ex date and payment date for LU2785470191.
+The following amendment has been made to the Replacement: Dividend Declaration announcement released on 16 January 2025 at 15:35:00.
+Amendment to the ex date, record date, payment date and per share rate for LU2785470191.
 The full amended text is shown below.

 Fair Oaks Capital ETFs - Dividend Declaration - Replacement